-Projects in the last year of a current grant or projects with a contract end date in FY2017 may apply for this expansion.
-Programs must have at least 1 full year of data to report before applying (see section 2.4 eligibility criteria).
+Projects in the last year of a current grant or previously funded projects may apply for this expansion.
+Programs must have at least 1 full year of data to report before applying (see section 2.7 for eligibility criteria).

 The following are required components of the project: